Carleton J.C. Hsia, PhD

 Vice President, Pre-Clinical and Clinical Affairs

-Dr. Dong Wang is a China licensed and US certified medical doctor.
+Dr. Dong Wang is a China licensed and US certified physician.
 He acquired his MD degree from Sichuan University School of Medicine and finished his Surgical and Critical Care Medicine Residency Program in West China Hospital of Sichuan University, both in Chengdu, China.
 After he graduated from his Residency Program in China, he was invited as Visiting Research Fellow and Co-Investigator in Critical Care Medicine Department and Applied Physiological Lab of National Institutes of Health.
 During his research period in NIH, he has collaborated with many leading researchers in US, include Dr. Charles Natanson, Dr. Gladwin Mark, Dr. Klein G. Harvey, Dr. Kim-Shapiro Daniel and Dr. Schechter N. Alan etc. His research is mainly focusing on blood transfusion and blood storage, and was mainly published on top hematology journals like Blood and Transfusion.
 His publication titled as "Transfusion of older stored blood and risk of death: A meta-analysis" has been cited near 200 times worldwide since published in 2012, and was selected by F1000 as the top 2% biomedical literature of the year.

 Dr. Jan Simoni, DVM, PhD